 Hi, I’m Julian Hinz.

-I am an empirical economist studying issues in international economics, most often related to international trade and migration.
+I am an empirical economist studying issues in international economics, most often related to economic integration and disintegration.
 I am fond of unconventional, often big data, as well as the econometrics needed to work with such data.
-I work on topics related to sanctions, trade costs, migration, and political economy, and develop tools for the estimation of models with high-dimensional fixed effects. moreRecent research
+I work on topics related to sanctions, trade costs, migration, and political economy, and develop tools for the estimation of models with high-dimensional fixed effects.

 Contact